-he News Corp. board has given preliminary approval to a plan to split the $60 billion media giant into two publicly traded companies, one comprising News Corp.'s TV and movie operations and the other its newspaper and book publishing empire, a source tells Reuters.
+The News Corp. board has given preliminary approval to a plan to split the $60 billion media giant into two publicly traded companies, one comprising News Corp.'s TV and movie operations and the other its newspaper and book publishing empire, a source tells Reuters.
 Rupert Murdoch, after years of swatting down calls from large shareholders for such a split, is said to have proposed the new plan himself.
 "As recently as a month ago he was still saying no way would he do this," says one insider.
 Dividing the company will take up to a year, and the structure and leadership of the two divisions is still being worked out.
 Most executives are expected to jockey for positions at the profitable entertainment business.

 THE WEEK'S AUDIOPHILE PODCASTS: LISTEN SMARTER

-- Why Good Friday is so important to Christians
+- Why America is duty bound to help Iraqi Christians

 Subscribe to the Week